b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ![Using cdf to calculate proportion of men that are between 170 and 180 [cm] tall.](./images/normDistCdfUsage.png){#fig:normDistCdfUsage}

 Here for better separation I placed the height of men between 170 and 180 [cm].
 The method that I used subtracts the area in blue from the area in red (red - blue).
-That is exactly what I did (but for 181.49 and 180.50 [cm]) when I typed `dsts.cdf(heightDist, 181.49) - dsts.cdf(heightDist, 180.50)` above.
+That is exactly what I did (but for 181.49 and 180.50 [cm]) when I typed `Dsts.cdf(heightDist, 181.49) - Dsts.cdf(heightDist, 180.50)` above.

 OK, time for the last theoretical sub-chapter in this section.
 Whenever you're ready click on the right arrow.